On variational principle for upper metric mean dimension with potential

-By a pair $(X,T)$ we mean a topological dynamical system (TDS for short), where $X$ is a compact metrizable topological space and $T: X \rightarrow X$ is a continuous self-map.
-The set of metrics on $X$ compatible with the topology is denoted by $\mathscr D(X)$.
-By $M(X),M(X,T),E(X,T)$ we denote the sets of all Borel probability measures on $X$, all $T$-invariant Borel probability measures on $X$, all ergodic measures on $X$, respectively. $C(X,\R)$ is the set of all continuous real-valued functions on $X$, which becomes a normed linear space equipped with the supremum norm.
+By a pair $(X,T)$ we mean a topological dynamical system (TDS for short), where $X$ is a compact metrizable topological space and $T$ is a continuous self-map from $X$ to $X$.
+We denote by $M(X),M(X,T)$ the sets of all Borel probability measures on $X$, all $T$-invariant Borel probability measures on $X$, respectively.
+The continuous function space $C(X,\R)$ consisting of all continuous real-valued functions on $X$ is a normed linear space equipped with the supremum norm.

-Mean topological dimension introduced by Gromov \cite{gromov} is a topological invariant in topological dynamical systems, which was systematically studied by Lindenstrauss and Weiss \cite{lw00}.
-They also introduced a notion called metric mean dimension to capture the complexity of infinite topological entropy systems and proved that metric mean dimension is an upper bound of mean topological dimension, which provides a powerful method for estimating the upper bound of mean dimension.
-Therefore, metric mean dimension plays a vital role in dimension theory and deserves some special attentions.
-More results about mean topological dimension can be found in \cite{l13,myc19,lia21}.

-It is well-known that the classical variational principle \cite{rue73, wal75} relating topological pressure and measure-theoretical entropy, which states that topological pressure of a continuous potential is equal to the supremum of measure-theoretical entropy plus the integral of the potential taken over all invariant measures.
-Readers can turn to \cite{hy07,cfh08,ly12,lcc12,chz13,chu13,lmw18,bh20,hwz21,nwh22} for more results of this topic.
-Very recently, Lindenstrauss and Tsukamoto's pioneering work \cite{lt18} showed a first important relationship between mean dimension theory and ergodic theory, which is an analogue of classical variational principle for topological entropy.
-More precisely, they established variational principles for metric mean dimension as follows. \begin{theorem2} Let $(X,T)$ be a TDS with a metric $\d$.
+Mean topological dimension, introduced by Gromov \cite{gromov}, is a new topological invariant for topological dynamical systems.
+Later, Lindenstrauss and Weiss \cite{lw00} introduced the concept of metric mean dimension to capture the complexity of infinite topological entropy systems, and proved that metric mean dimension is an upper bound of mean topological dimension.
+Since then, pursuing the relation between the mean dimension theory and other field of dynamical systems within the framework of infinite entropy theory attracted abundant special attentions.
+It is well-known that the classical variational principle \cite{rue73, wal75} states that topological pressure of a continuous potential equals the supremum of measure-theoretical entropy plus the integral of the continuous potential taken over all invariant measures.
+Readers can turn to \cite{hy07,cfh08,lcc12,chz13,chu13,lmw18,bh20,hwz21} for more results of this aspect, which involves the variational principles of topological pressure in the context of different dynamical systems.
+This naturally leads to a question how to establish the proper variational principles for infinite entropy systems.
+Very recently, Lindenstrauss and Tsukamoto's pioneering work \cite{lt18} gave the first analogue of classical variational principle for metric mean dimension. \begin{theorem2} Let $(X,T)$ be a TDS with a metric $\d$.
 Then